 Quite some time ago, Jan wrote this up for folks asking about private lessons.
 She’s since replaced it with this, and she’s letting me recycle her old copy.
 I’ve always really liked her answers.
 Just like her classes & workshops, clear and to the point.

-Private Lessons for Tai Chi and Qigong Students with Jan Parker
+Private Lessons for Tai Chi and Qigong Students

 Here are some frequently asked questions – and my answers…

 Participation in group classes is a good way to learn the basic choreography of a form and the fundamentals of Tai Chi or Qigong.
 But if our group-class schedule doesn’t match yours, private lessons allow you to study at your convenience.
 And if you are unable to commit to on-going classes of progressive group study, private lessons keep you current with the year’s coursework.
 Possibly your pace of learning or style of learning is better suited to individual lessons.
 Or if the standard content of the group lessons is not what you prefer to study at that time, then private lessons can be the way to meet your personal preferences.